RabbitMQ plugin

 The

-producestep’s input and step context are used to generate the values to complete the step; results are then forwarded to the next step(s). - Example
+producestep’s input and step context are used to generate records that are sent to the broker; results are then forwarded to the next step(s). - Example

 host = "localhost"